ctownshend/chrome-extension-nexus-iq/README.md

 ## Usage
-1. The install will create a new icon as per the instructions above above.
+1. The install will create a new icon in your Chrome Browser next to the location box.
 <br/>
 <img src="images/Extensions_Icon_created.png" alt="drawing" width="250"/>
 <br/>